-Top Viewed RI Maps
+Top Viewed Rhode Island Maps

 Rhode Island was inhabited since the earliest times by Native Americans, specifically the Wampanoag, Narragansett and Niantic tribes.

 Roger Williams, in 1636, settled on the land granted to him in what is now Rhode Island after being banished from the Massachusetts Bay Colony for his views on religion.
 It was hence sometimes referred to as "Rogue's Island".

 Rhode Island was first among the original 13 colonies to declare themselves independent from British rule.
 However, the State was the last of the 13 original colonies to ratify the US Constitution.

 Rhode Island is officially called the State of Rhode Island and Provident Plantations.
 It is a state near the New England region of the U.S. The state is the smallest in area, eigth least in overall population but second most densely populated, second only to New Jersey.
 The state is bordered by Connecticut and Massachusetts.
 It also shares a water boundary with New York in the southwest.

 The nickname of the state is the “Ocean State” owing to its multiple large bays and inlets, which make up 14% of the total area of the state.
 The total area of the land of the state is 1,045 square miles (2,710 sq km).The state has a number of oceanfront beaches.
 Rhode Island does not have any real mountains and is mostly flat terrain.

 The state of Rhode Island is ideal for travel.
 It has a number of tourist beaches and resorts.
 These include Newport, Watch Hill, Block Island, and Narragansett.
 Anothe rgreat tourist site is the Newport mansions: these are fabled extravagant cottages showing the grandeur of an age gone by.